HomeEmployee Benefits ResourcesBenefits Canada NewsHow to Estimate Your Take Home Pay in Northwest Territories

 How Tax Brackets Work in Calculating Take Home Pay in Northwest Territories

-A key factor that determines the income tax you pay and your net take home amount is your applicable tax bracket.
-Canada utilizes a progressive tax system with graduated tax brackets based on taxable income.
+Your applicable tax bracket is a key factor determining the income tax you pay and your net take-home amount.
+Canada uses a progressive tax system with graduated tax brackets based on taxable income.
 This means higher income is taxed at higher rates.

 Both the federal and Northwest Territories provincial governments have their tax brackets and rates that apply.
 Let’s look at how these work:

-For 2024, the federal tax rates in Northwest Territories based on taxable income are:
+For 2025, the federal tax rates in the Northwest Territories based on taxable income are:

 Taxable IncomeFederal Tax Rate

-The territorial tax rates in Northwest Territories for 2024 are:
+The territorial tax rates in the Northwest Territories for 2025 are:

 As your taxable income increases, you move into higher tax brackets, which apply the higher rate only to the amount over the bracket threshold.
 Understanding how tax brackets work can help Northwest Territories taxpayers maximize take home pay through strategic income planning.